Journal Board — Volume XXI

 Mia Marroquin, Editor-in-Chief

 Mia Marroquin is a third-year law student at Michigan State University College of Law.
 A native of Holland, Michigan, she earned a Bachelor of Arts in Communication Studies from Saint Mary’s College (Notre Dame, IN).
 In addition to her role as Editor-in-Chief, Mia also serves as President of Phi Alpha Delta Law Fraternity.
 After law school, Mia intends to pursue a career in Compliance.
-In her free time you can find Mia on the the tennis court, reading a novel, or enjoying live music.
+In her free time you can find Mia running, reading a novel, or enjoying live music.

 Andrew Meisner, Executive Editor